Streaming Video Temporal Action Segmentation In Real Time: Method

-\textbf{Mix Prompt Engineering} Prompt engineering refers to the design of an input text template that embeds the expected output strings as fill-in-the-blank formats (e.g., cut tomato).
+Prompt engineering refers to the design of an input text template that embeds the expected output strings as fill-in-the-blank formats (e.g., cut tomato).
 Inspired by \cite{zhou2021learning}, we improve prompt engineering proposed by \cite{li2022bridge} which fixes template of sequential information.
 Our prompt engineering firstly introduces action segment information, then adds the length information of action segment and relative position information of frames, and finally turns the information of action categories into a learnable form.
 We call it mix prompt engineering because there are both fixed and learnable parts in the template.
-They are described in detail below:

-(a) Ordinal Prompt captures the position of each action segment in the current video sequence.
-We use the set of ordinal words \textit{\{Firstly, Secondly, ... \}} as a template, noting it as $y_{ord}^{o}$, where $o$ indicates that the current frame is the $o^{th}$ action in the current video sequence.
+\begin{itemize} \item \textbf{Ordinal Prompt} captures the position of each action segment in the current video sequence.
+We use the set of ordinal words \textit{\{Firstly, Secondly, ... \}} as a template, noting it as $y_{ord}^{o}$, where $o$ indicates that the current action is the $o^{th}$ action in the current video sequence.
+For an action segment sequence, we mark the sequence ordinal prompt as $y_{ord}^o\in \{y_{ord}^{1},y_{ord}^{2},y_{ord}^{3},\cdots\}$, where $o = ord(x_{i})$ denotes taking the sequence number of the action segment from the $i^{th}$ frame in the current video sequence.

-(b) Action Duration Prompt captures the length of the current action segment.
-We use \textit{this action lasted \underline{\{$num(S_{o})$\}} frames in current window} as a template, labeling it as $y_{len}^{o}$, where $num(S_{o})$ denotes the length of $o^{th}$ action.
+\item \textbf{Action Duration Prompt} captures the length of the current action segment.
+This information helps the model infer the category of the action by the duration of the action.
+We use \textit{this action lasted \underline{\{$num(S_{o})$\}} frames in current window} as a template, labeling it as $y_{len}^{o}$, where $S_{o}$ denotes the set of frames of the $o^{th}$ action, $S_{ o}=\{x_{o_{s}}, x_{o_{s}+1}, \cdots,x_{o_{e}}\}$, $o_{s}$ denotes the start frame of the $o^{th}$ action in the current video sequence, and $o_{e}$ denotes the end frame of the $o^{th}$ action in the current video sequence.

-(c) Relative Position Prompt captures the relative position of the current frame in the current action segment.
+\item \textbf{Relative Position Prompt} captures the relative position of the current frame in the current action segment.
+This information helps the model to classify some reversible actions, e.g., opening and closing a bottle cap.
+Reversible actions, which are mirrored over time, are easily confused the model when models are inferring.
+After adding the relative position prompt, the model can distinguish the mirrored actions by the ordinal relationship between the front and back frames.
 We use \textit{this is frame \underline{\{$ord(S_{o,i})$\}} of the action} as a template, labeling it as $y_{pos}^{o,i}$, where $ord(S_{o,i})$ indicates taking the ordinal number for the $i^{th}$ frame of the $o^{th}$ action.